erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 {% endcodeblock %}

 I am using a type alias here, because in the future we will probably build this up in to a more complex type than just an integer array.

+We must now configure our Type Provider to use our new underlying type rather than `obj1`.
+So we update the `ProvidedTypeDefinition` and make the `baseType` be of type `TutorialType`:

+{% codeblock lang:fsharp %}
+let t = ProvidedTypeDefinition(thisAssembly,namespaceName,
+                                "Hello",
+                                baseType = Some typeof<TutorialType>)
+{% endcodeblock %}